Best privacy settings on Android

 Concluding remarks

 Just like your mailbox, your phone offers detailed insight into your life and contains a lot of personal information, so it should be kept private.
-How far you’re willing to go to get the privacy you deserve all depends on you, but for a start, we would highly recommend at least changing some of Google’s settings as well as opting for privacy focused apps.
+How far you’re willing to go to get the privacy you deserve all depends on you.
+For a start, we would highly recommend at least changing some of Google’s settings as well as opting for privacy focused apps.